 I am currently a second year Master of Social Work student at the University of Illinois at Chicago.
 I have spent time teaching English as a language assistant in Madrid, Spain, which allowed me to pursue my interests in languages, traveling, and tapas!
 I have a great deal of experience working with children of all ages.
 I have worked as a babysitter, camp counselor, tutor and teacher.
 I enjoy tutoring all subjects -I like trying to explain subjects in a new way that makes them interesting for my students.
 I do my best to make learning as fun and creative as possible, using whatever method works best for the student.

-University of Illinois at Urbana-Champaign - BS and BA, Psychology & Spanish
+Undergraduate Degree: University of Illinois at Urbana-Champaign - Bachelors, Psychology & Spanish

-University of Illinois at Chicago - MSW, Social Work
+Graduate Degree: University of Illinois at Chicago - Master of Social Work, Social Work

 ACT Composite: 32

 Cooking, dancing, reading, travel, languages

 SAT Subject Test in Spanish with Listening

 Q & A